 Under the No Action Alternative, land-based military training on Tinian would continue at the current tempo and intensity identified for actions previously analyzed under the National Environmental Policy Act (NEPA).
 No construction is associated with the No Action Alternative.

-For more information View the Revised Draft EIS.
+For more information View the Final EIS.